dincek/PHPNodeJS/README.md

 PHPNodeJS
 =========

-PHP Node JS wrapper.
-PHP class that brings executing JavaScript inside PHP - wrapper for NodeJS CLI.
+PHP Node JS wrapper - PHP class that brings JavaScript executing inside PHP - wrapper for NodeJS CLI.

+This class was made that we can use JavaScript based validators of tasks (interacitve tasks) for competition system Bober (programming competition).
+JavaScript server execution enables us to protect to correct solution for tasks.

+We think that this solution could be used for many other things so we published this wrapper online, so you can review it, test it and make it better.

 Requirements
 ------------